hahnfabian/hahnfabian.github.io/blog/robocasa.md

 ```

 ## Policy Learning
-You have to install Robomimic.
+The easiest option is to use [Robomimic](https://robomimic.github.io/).
 Once again, make sure to use the RoboCasa branch.
 ```
 git clone https://github.com/ARISE-Initiative/robomimic -b robocasa cd robomimic